-There are things you can't help about your own metabolism, like aging and genetics, but these don't have the final say in how revved up it can be.
+There are things you can't help about your own metabolism, like aging and genetics, but they don't have the final say in how revved up it can be.
 If you feel like your metabolism could use a boost, check out what works (and what doesn't) below.

 - Start or amp up your strength training: If you're a cardio girl through and through, you've probably heard people telling you that you should add weight training to your routine.
 That's because muscles burn calories at a higher rate than fat, so your metabolism will be getting a bigger boost the more muscle mass you have.
-Already incorporating strength training without seeing any more results?
+Already incorporating strength training without seeing more results?
 Try amping up your routine, switching the type of workout, or adding a yoga or Pilates class to your routine.